mdminhazulhaque/dpkg-deb-boilerplate/README.md

 Basically the boilerplate does

-1. Compile and build a demo library and executable from source, install them to `build` directory.
+1. Compile and build a demo library and executable from source, and install them to `build` directory.
-2. Debian packaging system takes the files from build directory and packas them.
+2. Debian packaging system takes the files from `build` directory, and packs them into `deb` file.

 ## Umm, can you be more specific?